 Green trailing vines sprout leaves from from old and new woody stems.

-Deer Resistant, Rabbit Resistant, Good For Cut Flowers, Extended Bloom Time (more than 4 weeks), Good For Hedge / Screen
+Attract Birds, Deer Resistant, Extended Bloom Time (more than 4 weeks), Good For Hedge / Screen, Easy To Grow, Good For Cut Flowers, Rabbit Resistant

 Northeast, Southeast, Midwest, West, Pacific Northwest